English Country Dances (Tried and True)

 B2 1-2 Line-of-4 down a double and back; maintaining line across all face the center

 Bars 3-5 in B2 are not difficult, but they are unusual enough that they are likely to require careful teaching.
-In the first two bars all get back to own line, left-file dancers facing up and right-file dancers facing down.
-The gate turn 3/4 happens on the last bar and leaves all progressed.
 Note that first and second corners have very different roles.
 Awareness of what others are doing will help dancers be ready when their roles change at the ends of the set.

 (top of page)